Kathleen Madigan: Honors

 In 1996, Madigan won "Funniest Female Stand-Up Comic" at the American Comedy Awards.

 Personal life

-Madigan is single and lives in The Ozarks.
-She also owns a farm in the Midwest and, according to her, "spends inordinate amounts of time" with her family there.
-Madigan has four brothers and two sisters.
-She has often drawn on her father as both a source of comic material and work ethic.
-In the past, she dated Lewis Black.
-Their split was amicable, and she still considers Black her best friend.
+Madigan is single and lives in the Ozarks.
+She also owns a farm in the Midwest and spends "inordinate amounts of time" with her family there.
+She has four brothers and two sisters.
+She has often cited her father as a source of her comic material as well as an example of a positive work ethic.